1868 Victorian colonial election: Aftermath

 On September 20 a new ministry was announced under the premiership of John MacPherson, "a comparatively young squatter with conservative instincts".
 Writs were then issued for by-elections in the constituencies represented by the new ministers, at which two of MacPherson's ministers were defeated.
 MacPherson's support base was substantially made up of disaffected McCulloch supporters and many of the ministers were inexperienced, but it managed to survive until April 1870 with support from the conservative opposition.
 Its most significant achievement was the passing of the Land Act in December 1869, which consolidated and amended all previous legislation on the sale and occupation of Crown Lands and remained in force until 1878.
 Under the Act, land on pastoral runs was opened to selection, initially under a lease arrangement, but with an option to purchase after improvement and enclosure conditions were met.

 In January 1870 the protectionist liberal Graham Berry was asked to take on the role of treasurer in the MacPherson ministry.
 MacPherson's first choice for treasurer, Robert Byrne, had been defeated in an October 1869 by-election and Berry's appointment came from the necessity of finding a minister with financial experience in a safe seat.
 Berry introduced a budget in early March 1870, a complex document which attempted to placate free-trade supporters of the government.
-After a month-long budgetary debate amidst shifting alliances in the parliament, a no confidence motion was carried in April 1870, after which MacPherson tendered the resignaton of his ministry to the Governor.
+After a month-long budgetary debate amidst shifting alliances in the parliament, a no confidence motion was carried in April 1870, after which MacPherson tendered the resignation of his ministry to the Governor.
 James McCulloch was once again called upon to form a cabinet.

 The ministry formed by McCulloch in April 1870 was moderate and with a depth of experience, though one surprise inclusion was the appointment of the defeated ex-premier MacPherson as Minister of Lands.
 An early success for the new government was a bill for the abolition of state aid to religion which passed both Houses in July 1870.
 McCulloch's government remained in place until the general election in early 1871, at which the central issue put forward to electors was a proposal to introduce a secular education bill.